Doodleverse/segmentation_gym/README.md

 # Zoo (Coastal Image Segmentation Zoo)

 *Warning* this is alpha software, i.e. not finished with several known bugs.
 Please be patient, thanks.
+We welcome pull requests and posting issues - please don't be shy!

 > Daniel Buscombe, Marda Science.
 Developed for the USGS Coastal Marine Geology program, as part of the Florence Supplemental project